 Social Media Tools

 No campaign is ever complete without social media posts.
 73% of marketers believe that social media marketing is crucial for brands.
 However, interacting with customers and prospects individually over different platforms is tedious.
-To maximize engagement and to track user interactions, here are some of the best campaign management tools for social media.
+To maximize engagement and to track user interactions, here are some of the best campaign management and social media tools.

-Hootsuite is a social media marketing dashboard, allowing you to manage and schedule posts.
+Hootsuite is a comprehensive social media marketing dashboard that enables you to efficiently manage and schedule posts across various platforms, including Twitter, using its built-in tweet scheduler.
 You can easily manage posts on all platforms from a single dashboard, which will save you a lot of time.

 Like Hootsuite, SproutSocial is for creating, scheduling, and distributing posts.
 Once the social media post is live, SproutSocial can also analyze its impact.